SStorm/areyousure/README.md

 ![build status](https://github.com/SStorm/areyousure/actions/workflows/build.yml/badge.svg)

-A simple utility that can be used to intercept CLI commands and ask the user if they are really sure about doing it.
+``areyousure`` is a command-line utility that can be used to intercept sensitive commands and ask the user whether they are sure about executing them.
+This can save your bacon when accidentally doing a `git push -f` on the wrong branch or a `kubectl delete namespace production`.

+### Example

 ```text
 $ kubectl delete namespace somenamespace